fairyeszhuo/GEO4962-2021/_episodes/05-SPARC-climatology.md

 {: .language-python}

-You are now ready to visualize U and T from CMIP6 model data and start the exercise to compare with the SPARC climatology.
+You are now ready to visualize U and T from CMIP6 model data and start the exercise where you will compare this with the SPARC climatology.

 > ## Exercise
 >